 What is the Best Time to Take Vitamins?

 Not only is it important to know how to take vitamins, but knowing when to take them also makes a difference.
 Many people prefer taking vitamins first thing in the morning, before eating breakfast and getting started with their day.
 Others may prefer a different time of day.
-Consider creating a daily schedule that works best with your lifestyle such that you remember to take your supplement daily and with food to prevent any potential discomfort.
+Consider creating a daily schedule that works best with your lifestyle—sometimes remembering to take vitamins daily can be the biggest hurdle.

 Do you typically coordinate taking your vitamins with your workout?
-Some suggest that the best time to take vitamins is after a workout, not before, as the vitamins may move around in your stomach and cause gastric acid production, which causes heartburn and acid reflux.x
+Some suggest that the best time to take vitamins is after a workout, not before, as the vitamins may move around in your stomach and trigger gastric acid production, which causes heartburn and acid reflux.x

-No matter what types of vitamins or dietary supplements you choose to take, it’s important to consider how and when you’re taking them.
-Ready to get started?
 Find the right vitamin for you using our product recommendation tool.
-For additional resources, check out the Learning Center with more articles on vitamins & minerals.
+For additional resources, check out the Learn Center with more articles on vitamins & minerals.